kolenaIO/kolena/docs/metrics/coefficient-of-determination.md

+---
+description: Learn how to calculate and interperet the coefficient of determination (R²) in ML
+---

 # Coefficient of Determination (R²)

 The Coefficient of Determination, commonly denoted as R², is a statistical measure used to assess the goodness of fit